sang-park/LiftWithMe/README.md

 ### Bonus Features (TBD)
 - [ ] Search through workouts by time
-- [ ] Pagination / infinite scroll for gym sessions
 - [ ] Friend system with other users
 - [ ] Search users by how much they lift
 - [ ] Save Workouts like a playlist
 - [ ] Multiple sessions

-### To-do
-- [ ] time on form and screen is off by 8 hours... and 2 months

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md